 Governance

-The Defeating Malaria Board of Directors is a critical governance body appointed by the board Co-Chairs, (Acting) Dyann F. Wirth, Richard Pearson Strong Professor of Infectious Diseases, Department of Immunology and Infectious Diseases, Harvard T.H.
-Chan School of Public Health and Rose Leke, Chair, Independent Review Committee at GAVI and Emeritus Professor of Immunology and Parasitology at the University of Yaoundé I.
+The Defeating Malaria Board of Directors is a critical governance body appointed by the board Co-Chairs, Andrea Baccarelli, Dean of the Faculty at the Harvard T.H.
+Chan School of Public Health, and Rose Leke, Chair of the Independent Review Committee at GAVI and Emeritus Professor of Immunology and Parasitology at the University of Yaoundé I.

 Defeating Malaria Board Advisors